freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/html/page-structure/index.md

 ---
 ## Page Structure

-To create your pages in `HTML`, you need to know how to structure a page in `HTML`, basically, the structuring a page follows the order below:
+To create your pages in `HTML`, you need to know how to structure a page in `HTML`.
+Usually, the structuring a page follows the order below:

 ```HTML
 <!DOCTYPE html>